omkarlenka/learngo/README.md

 Features:
 ---------
 - Add tasks
-- Mark Tasks as done
+- Mark Tasks as done (Individual or all tasks)
 - Tasks are stored in disk

 TBD:
 ----
 - Change task priorities
-- Mark all tasks as done (Currently done by task id)